lvsti/Armless/README.md

 _Mostly ARMless_ is just a graphical frontend to `lipo`, so apart from the convenience UI there is really not much else to it.
 It served for me as a test project to get familiar with SwiftUI.

+## Known issues

+- currently the app is hardcoded to assume that the current machine is an Intel one
+- admin permissions are not asked for, thinning binaries with restricted access will silently fail
+- not tested on Big Sur
+- not tested on Apple Silicon machines

 ## Requirements

 To build: Xcode 11.7+